 There is no escaping the rules of the universe: The more money that you can make above your lifestyle costs the easier it is to retire early.
 Regardless of how much money you make, there are two crucial basics for a Strategic Retire Early Plan to be given on this site that can give you the guidance to increase your savings, invest, and spend less.
 You have to take control and focus on your own future now so that you can enjoy the freedom that comes with financial independence.

-I have always said that there are 2 certainties many people stick their head in the sand and ignore, Death and Retirement.
-Everyone at some time will experience Death.
-Most will experience Retirement whether on their own terms or not on their terms.
+There are 2 certainties many people stick their head in the sand and ignore, Death and Retirement.
+Everyone at some time will experience death.
+Most will experience retirement whether on their own terms or not on their terms.
 The only exception to the certainty of retirement is for those who experience death first.
 Your savings rate, investment strategy, and spending are the crucial basics you can control for yourself and the earlier you start the better.

 There is an undisputed fact.
 Most people who want to retire early will fail due to a lack of money, motivation, and the financial discipline it takes to stick to their plan to spend less and gain the savings they need to make it happen.
 Take control of your future now and be part of the minority who succeed with early retirement.